|

 You have no reason to believe what I'm about to tell you.
 In fact, smokers have been lied to by quitting product makers for so long that they have every right to be skeptical.
 But accepting three facts will dramatically increase your odds of success.

 Chronic nicotine use desensitized dopamine pathway neurons causing growth of millions of extra nicotinic-type acetylcholine receptors, what's known as up-regulation.
 Although quitting brings down-regulation, we remain permanently wired for nicotine and relapse.
-Like alcoholism, there's only one rule that if followed guarantees success: no nicotine today!
-But just one powerful puff, and like the alcoholic taking a sip, full and complete relapse is all but assured.
-It's called the "Law of Addiction."
+Like alcoholism, there's only one rule that if followed guarantees success: none today!

-Recovery Insight #2 - A brain wanting disorder, disease and mental illness, nicotine addiction is about living a lie.
-Taken hostage by an external chemical, your brain's priorities teacher has you falsely convinced that smoking nicotine gives you your edge, helps you cope, defines who you are and that life without it will be horrible.
-It's a massive lie.
-I wish you could spend five minutes experiencing the calm, quiet and comfort inside the average ex-smoker's mind.
-It's why ex-smokers seem so obnoxious.
-Quitting can be our greatest awakening ever.
-They simply can't believe how wrong they were.
+Recovery Insight #2: KNOW WHERE YOU'VE BEEN - A brain wanting disorder and mental illness, nicotine addiction is about living a lie.
+Taken hostage by an external chemical, your mind's compromised survival instincts teacher had you falsely convinced that smoking nicotine gave you your edge, helped you cope, that use defines who you are, and that life without using would be horrible.
+It's all a massive lie.

 To aid in moving beyond peak withdrawal, do not skip any meals.
-If unable to concentrate or experiencing mind fog you've likely skipped a meal.
+If unable to concentrate or experiencing mind fog, you've likely skipped a meal.
 If your diet permits, drink extra natural fruit juices but only for the first 3 days (cranberry is excellent).
-It will aid in helping stabilize blood sugar levels and speed nicotine's elimination from the bloodstream.
+It will aid in helping stabilize blood sugar levels and help speed nicotine's elimination from the bloodstream.

 Also, be aware that up to 50% of all smoking relapses are associated with alcohol use.
 Allow yourself to move beyond peak withdrawal and begin sensing improvement before drinking alcohol.
 If unable to go three days without drinking alcohol you may be facing alcohol dependency issues too.
 If so, research suggests that arresting both chemical dependencies at the same time likely offers the best odds of success.